-Export Last Login Date: Entra ID/M365 Users with PowerShell
+PowerShell: Export Last Login Date of Entra ID Users

-This blog post will explore various methods for listing and exporting information on an Entra ID user’s last login date and time.
-We’ll leverage a PowerShell cmdlet called Get-AzureADAuditSignInLog to achieve this, which is included in the AzureADPreview PowerShell module.
+In this blog post, we will explore different methods for listing and exporting Entra ID users last login date and time information.
+We will use GUI method and also powershell cmdlets like Get-AzureADAuditSignInLogs, included in AzureADPreview PS module.
 This cmdlet enables us to fetch the sign-in logs of Entra ID users.

 • Last Sign-in Date and Time – This is the most recent sign-in log date and time information.
 The property name is CreatedDateTime.